vikassharma-3/alessia-thesubdomainfinder/README.md

 chmod +x alessia.sh<br>
 chmod +x require.sh<br>
 Note: <br>
-1.First you need to run the require.sh for installing the requirements if missing.
+1.First you need to run the require.sh for installing the requirements if missing.<br>
-2.You can put "Cobra.sh" in home/root directory for better experience.
+2.You can put "Cobra.sh" in home/root directory for better experience.<br>

 Usage:<br>
 ./alessia.sh <br>